 In the ever-evolving world of design and branding, words hold immense power.
 Among them, nouns play a particularly pivotal role.
-These simple yet impactful parts of speech are the building blocks of identity, helping brands communicate their essence, values, and purpose.
+These simple yet impactful words are the building blocks of identity, helping brands communicate their essence, values, and purpose.
 Whether it’s the name of a company, a product, or a campaign, nouns are at the heart of how brands connect with their audience.
 But what makes nouns so significant in modern design and branding?
 Let’s dive into their role and explore how they shape the way we perceive and interact with brands.

 Here’s why nouns are crucial in branding: